innolitics/rdm/rdm/base/software_plan.md

 {% block purpose %}
 # Purpose

-This document describes a set of activities which will be used during the development and maintenance of {{ system.project_name }}.
+This document describes a set of activities which will be used during software risk management, development, and maintenance of {{ system.project_name }}.
 It is written primarily for software developers.

 {{ system.project_name }} is assigned a Class {{ system.safety_class }} software safety class, which means {% if system.safety_class == "A" %}no injury or damage to health{% elif system.safety_class == "B" %}non-serious injury{% else %}death or serious injury{% endif %} could occur if the software fails{% if system.auditor_notes %} [62304:4.3.a]{% endif %}.